theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart1.md

 ## QC and trimming
 QC for the raw data (takes few min, depending on the allocation).
-Go to the folder that contains the raw data, load the biokit module and make a folder called e.g. `FASTQC` for the QC reports.
+Go to the folder that contains the raw data and make a folder called e.g. `FASTQC` for the QC reports.
 Then run the QC for the raw data and combine the results to one report using `multiqc`.
 Can be done on the interactive nodes using `sinteractive`.
 In that case use only 4 threads in the `fastqc` step.
 ```